YIDAMU/Weibo_Rumor_Popularity/README.md

 # Weibo_Rumor_Popularity
-Dataset for the paper "Predicting and Analyzing the Popularity of False Rumors in Weibo"
+Dataset for the paper "Predicting and Analyzing the Popularity of False Rumors in Weibo" Expert Systems with Applications (2023)

 We conducted experiments on a single Nvidia-A100 (40GB).
 Details:
 ```text